einschmidt/hassio-addons/freshrss/DOCS.md

 ### Option: `ssl`

-Enables/Disables SSL (HTTPS) on the web interface of yarr!
+Enables/Disables SSL (HTTPS) on the web interface!
 Set it `true` to enable it, `false` otherwise.

 ### Option: `certfile`